 Other Services | Burial of the Dead

 The death of a loved one is usually a difficult time.
 The personal loss is compounded by the pressing need to plan and implement the burial.
 It is not an ideal time for choosing readings, music, and service participants.
 For this reason our Rector recommends that all parishioners have made these choices prior to their death.
-The priests are happy to meet with anyone needing help with this process.
+The funeral planning form is available here.
+Print it, fill it in, and return it to the office.
+The priest is happy to meet with anyone needing help with this process.